 Dylan Minor’s professional experience began in the field of investment management at companies that included Morgan Stanley and Wells Fargo.
 Not long after, he opened his own wealth management firm, Omega Financial Group, which has about $250 million of capital responsibility and continues to help clients with a variety of life-planning issues, ranging from retirement plans and the sale of a business to a change in marital status or maximizing one's financial resources.
 He also founded and manages a hedge fund, Argos Total Return Fund, and serves as an expert consultant with numerous companies.

-His research has been featured in a variety of media, including: ABC, Academic minute, Barron's, CBS, Chicago Tribune, CNBC, Financial Times, Forbes, Fortune, Harvard Business Review, Harvard Business School Working Knowledge, Harvard Gazette, INC.com, NPR (All Things Considered), Quartz, USA Today, Wired, Wall Street Journal, and Washington Post.
+His research has been featured in a variety of media, including: ABC, The Academic Minute, Barron's, CBS, Chicago Tribune, CNBC, Financial Times, Forbes, Fortune, Harvard Business Review, Harvard Business School Working Knowledge, Harvard Gazette, INC.com, NPR (All Things Considered), Quartz, USA Today, Wired, Wall Street Journal and Washington Post.

 A first-generation college graduate, Minor (whose first name is pronounced Die-Lynn) has a penchant for the game of tennis.

 B.A., 2006, University of California, Santa Barbara, Summa Cum Laude